TangibleInc/docs/docs/pages/wordpress/theme.md

 # Theme

+## Folders and files

+A themes shared many of the same common folders and files as a plugin.

-WordPress requires a theme to have a file named `style.css` with a comment block as header.
+At the minimum, WordPress requires a theme to have a file named `style.css` with a comment block as header.

 ```css
 /*